-Here's what matters most: your participation!
-No matter when you hold your prevention event, getting involved is what really counts.
-Whenever you participate in National Prevention Week, you join the nationwide effort to prevent substance use and promote mental health, showing others that prevention works, all while supporting the health and well-being of your community.
+When you participate in National Prevention Week, you join the nationwide effort to prevent substance misuse and promote mental health.
+Show others that prevention works, all while supporting the health and well-being of your community.
 No matter how you choose to participate, what matters most is that you DO participate!

 During National Prevention Week and year-round, thousands of organizations and individuals across the country host health fairs, block parties, educational assemblies, town hall meetings, memorial walks, social media campaigns, outdoor events, and more.
-Thousands across the United States and in U.S. territories attend these events and help raise awareness about the importance of preventing substance misuse and promoting mental health in a fun and engaging way.
+These community events help raise awareness about the importance of preventing substance misuse and promoting mental health in a fun and engaging way.

 The National Prevention Week Toolkit can help you host a successful event that connects your community’s efforts to the national observance.
-The toolkit has tips on choosing an event topic, hosting logistics, partnership ideas, promotional strategies, and more.
-You can download the toolkit in English or Spanish.
+The Toolkit has tips on choosing an event topic, hosting logistics, partnership ideas, promotional strategies, and more.
+Download the Toolkit.